 Key Stage 4

 Students are placed onto one of three learning pathways; each pathway designed to meet the learning needs of the students.
-Students are offered a ‘free options’ choice where their initial choices are not arranged in blocks.
-This is to allow the maximum number of students to gain their top choices and allow greater flexibility to the options process.
-All subjects are available to students but subjects cannot run where numbers who have opted for the course are too low.
+Students are offered a ‘free’ choice where their initial choices are not arranged in blocks.
+This is to allow the maximum number of students to gain their top choices and allow greater flexibility to the learning pathways process.
+All subjects are available to students, but subjects cannot run where numbers who have opted for the course are too low.
 The curriculum ensures a more individualised learning culture where there is far greater equality of opportunity for all to succeed.
 Students study a core curriculum of English, Maths, Science, RSHE and PE.
 Cultural Respect and Responsibility (Cultural R&R – Religious Education) is delivered via off-timetable days at KS4.

-- Learning Route 2: (no language) – This route offers a minimum of 9 GCSEs (including English Language & Literature, Mathematics, Science, at least one Humanity (Geography/History).
+- Learning Pathway 2 (no language): This route offers a minimum of nine GCSEs including English Language & Literature, Mathematics, Science and an Humanity (Geography/History).
 All students will study Double or Triple Science.
-Students will have 3 additional options.
-Philosophy and Ethics is offered as a twilight option.

-- Learning Route 3: The English Baccalaureate – This route offers a minimum of 9 GCSEs (including English Language & Literature, Mathematics, Science, at least one Humanity (Geography/History).
-Students taking learning route 3 need to choose one language (French or Spanish) and two other options, which will allow them to achieve the English Baccalaureate.
-Statistics in Maths may also available for the most able students.
-Philosophy and Ethics is offered as a twilight option
+- Learning Pathway 3: The English Baccalaureate route: This route offers a minimum of nine GCSEs including English Language & Literature, Mathematics, Science and at least one Humanity.
+Students taking learning route 3 need to choose one language (French or Spanish) and two other options.

 Key Stage 5

-The curriculum at post 16 enables progression of learning from key stage 4.
-The aim is to encourage more young people to remain in a structured learning environment, which includes traditional and vocational opportunities.
+The curriculum at Post 16 enables progression of learning from Key Stage 4.
+The aim is to encourage more young people to remain in a structured learning environment, which includes traditional A Level and vocational opportunities.
 All students participate in a Raising Aspirations programme and receive specific guidance through the Connexions service and additional external support via the Hertfordshire Aim Higher programme and University Open Days.
 The school has been approved to deliver T Levels from 2024 and we are currently working on preparations for this.

-- Learning Route 2 – LR2 is a traditional three or four AS and A2 course, studied over a two year period.
+- Learning Route 2 – LR2 is a traditional three or four A Level course, studied over a two-year period.
 Students are offered the opportunity of studying the EPQ L3.
-All students will be examined at the end of Year 12 in their AS subjects.